-- a) Attempt 120 credits at Masters level (level 7) of which 90 must be passed, with the remaining credits condoned, subject to (d). - b) Pass all taught core modules. - c) Pass all placement/work-based assessments. - d) Failure with a mark of 40 or more for up to 30 credits in non-core modules may be condoned provided that the overall weighted average for the 120 PG Diploma credits is 50.
+- a) Attempt_120 credits at Masters Level (Level 7) of which 90 must be passed, with the remaining credits condoned, subject to (e). - b) Pass all taught core modules. - c) Pass at least 60 taught module credits at the first attempt unless there are substantiated extenuating circumstances accepted by the Board of Examiners. - d) Pass all placement/work-based assessments. - e) Failure with a mark of 40 or more for up to 30 credits in non-core modules may be condoned provided that the overall weighted average for the 120 PG Diploma credits is 50.